 The Transitions Plugin gives you a report that shows the things your visitors did directly before and after viewing a certain page.
 This page will explain how to access, understand, and use the powerful Transitions report.

 How to Open the Transitions Report for a Page?

-You can launch it from the pages and page titles reports (Actions > Pages and Actions > Page Titles).
+You can launch it from the pages and page titles reports (Behaviour > Pages and Behaviour > Page Titles).
 When you move your mouse over a row of the table, two icons are shown.
 Click the icon to open Transitions for this row:

 The report that is shown contains data for the period you selected in the normal date picker.